IPM

 Program Overview

-The Integrated Program in Management at TAPMI Manipal is a five-year program leading to a BBA and MBA degree, approved by the All-India Council for Technical Education (AICTE) and governed by the Manipal Academy of Higher Education.
+The Integrated Program in Management (IPM) at T A Pai Management Institute (TAPMI), Manipal is a five-year program leading to a BBA and MBA degree, approved by the All-India Council for Technical Education (AICTE) and governed by the Manipal Academy of Higher Education.
 The program is structured to provide a seamless transition from undergraduate to postgraduate management education, with the first three years culminating in a Bachelor of Business Administration (BBA) and the final two years leading to a Master of Business Administration (MBA).
-The curriculum offers conceptual knowledge, practical application, and industry engagement.
-Students must complete 120 credits in the first three years through a mix of theoretical courses that build foundational knowledge, project-based courses that encourage application across disciplines, and industry workshops conducted by professionals to ensure real-world insights.
-The program also incorporates a social internship at the end of the first year and industry internships at the end of the second and fourth years, aiming to enhance experiential learning and industry readiness.
+The IPM Program is designed as a transformative journey that goes far beyond conventional management education.
+Built in alignment with the vision of the National Education Policy (NEP 2020), the programme combines humanities, social sciences, management, technology, analytics, ethics, and experiential learning to nurture future-ready leaders who are intellectually grounded, socially conscious, emotionally resilient, and globally competent leaders, after completing their 5 years at TAPMI.

 Course Structure